rubrikinc/fluent-plugin-throttle/README.md

 message with the current log rate of the group is emitted repeatedly.
 This is the delay between every repetition.

+#### log_only

+Default: `false`.

+When a group reaches its limit, only a warning message will be emitted and no logs will actually be dropped.
+This can be useful to fine-tune your group bucket limits before dropping any logs.

 ## Copyright

 Copyright © 2018 ([Rubrik Inc.](https://www.rubrik.com))